george-hall-wtsi/GRIn/README.md

 to a convenient location.
 GRIn can now be run with either `python grin.py` or you can run `chmod +x grin.py` and then execute it as `./grin.py`

-## The GRI
+## The Genome Repeat Index

-The GRI is the percentage of all k-mer words which are predicted to be repetitive.
+The Genome Repeat Index (GRI) is the percentage of all k-mer words which are predicted to be repetitive.
 We predict that genomes with a lower GRI will be easier to assemble than those with a higher one.
 Hence: